gusmccoy/RubikRace/README.md

 # RubikRace
- A Softeare verison of the Rubik's Race game using Java
+ A Software verison of the Rubik's Race game using Java